 Table of Contents[Hide][Show]

 My wife and I decided to spend a long weekend at the Park Hyatt in New York to celebrate our 25th wedding anniversary.
-I have wanted to check this hotel out for a long time, so this was the perfect opportunity.
+I’ve wanted to check out this hotel for a long time—it’s located right in Midtown Manhattan near Carnegie Hall, Central Park, and Rockefeller Center.
+We stayed three nights in October in a 1-bedroom City View Suite.
+Here is my review of our stay.

 Location